MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 **Optional:** You may want to re-run the analysis on the SNP subset without chr4/chr5 to get a sense of what that says.

 ### 3-2.2 With BayPass
-To look at adaptive differentiation and environmental asssociations, we wil use [BayPass](http://www1.montpellier.inra.fr/CBGP/software/baypass/).
+To look at adaptive differentiation and environmental associations, we wil use [BayPass](http://www1.montpellier.inra.fr/CBGP/software/baypass/).
 The publication is here https://www.genetics.org/content/201/4/1555.
 >Mathieu Gautier.
 GENETICS December 1, 2015 vol. 201 no. 4 1555-1579; https://doi.org/10.1534/genetics.115.181453

 You can find a good manual [here](http://www1.montpellier.inra.fr/CBGP/software/baypass/files/BayPass_manual_2.2.pdf).